 This sentence applies to everything you do.
 Obsessions never bring any good.
 If you find yourself stepping up on the scale multiple times a day, or after you have eaten a bit too much, it’s just torture.
 Admitted, I did weigh myself multiple times a day – but that was for

 science fun.
 Don’t let a number control how you feel.
-If you can’t step on the scale and see how much you weigh, without it affecting your mood and self-esteem, don’t step up there.
+If you can’t step on the scale and see how much you weigh without it affecting your mood and self-esteem, don’t step up at all.

 Oprah Winfrey has said she never uses a scale, because it sabotages her progress.
 If she sees her weight has gone up, she loses motivation and can’t bother to work hard.
 On the other hand, if her weight has gone down, she sees it as a sign that she can take it easy, and ends up eating too much.
 Therefore, she uses how her clothes fit as an indicator of her progress.